Things I have read and found to be true personally:

 - You control the only things that matter, your mind and your attitude.

 - Every setback holds a greater opportunity.
-Afterall, success come from going from failure to failure without loss of enthusiasm.
+Afterall, success comes from experiencing failure after failure without loss of enthusiasm.

 - Dream big but don’t over plan, be open to the opportunities along the way.